sleekweasel/CgiAdbRemote/README.md

 Copyright 2013 Tim Baverstock.

-Usage:
+Example Usage:
-`./CgiAdbRemote [-port=8181] [-foreground] [-banner="SOME MESSAGE"]`
+>./CgiAdbRemote -port=8181

+Full options:
-  -port=      : port upon which the server should run.
+>  -port=       : port upon which the server should run.
   -banner=     : Message to display in big red at the top of the screen.
   -foreground  : do not run in the background; mainly for development.
+  -autodelay=  : Half seconds of idle before reloading the screen.
+  -touchdelay= : Half seconds after a touch before reloading the screen.

 Run this on the machine with the devices attached, then browse on some other machine to http://the.phone.host:8080/ (or other nominated port) for a list of